PhysioLabXR/PhysioLabXRDocs/source/FixationDetection.rst

                 print('Cleanup function is called')

 #.
-    Before we start the modified script, we need to add two addition inputs, the *video* stream and the *gaze pixel on frame* stream.
+    Before we start the modified script, we need to add two additional inputs, the *video* stream and the *gaze pixel on frame* stream.
-    In the *scripting widget*, add *Example-Video* and *Example-Video-Gaze-Pixel* as inputs.
+    In the *Scripting Widget*, add *Example-Video* and *Example-Video-Gaze-Pixel* as inputs.

 #.
     We will also add an output to stream out the processed video frames.
 Type *gaze_processed_video* in the *output* box and click *Add*.